 The Mental Health Division of HPD works together through its CCD, MCOT, CIRT, and CORE teams.
-These teams work together to more directly respond to residents experiencing mental health crisis.
-These teams are deployed in the areas in the most need throughout the City.
-By having a mental health professional instead of a police officer take the lead in these mental health crisis situations helps the resident more effectively.
+These teams work together to more directly respond to residents experiencing mental health crises.
+These teams are deployed in the areas in the most need throughout the city.
+Having a mental health professional instead of a police officer take the lead in these mental health crisis situations helps the resident more effectively.